UOS-COM-6018/introduction-to-conda-for-data-scientists/setup.md

 ~~~
 {: .language-bash}

+You will need to either `source ~/.bashrc` in your current shell or start a new shell/terminal for the changes to take
+effect.
+Once correctly installed and activated your command promt should begin with `(base)`.

 ## Verifying your Conda installation

-> On **Windows** you'll need to go to the "start" menu (or whatever it's called now) and open up the **Anaconda Powershell Prompt** before following the next instructions.
+> On **Windows** you'll need to go to the "start" menu (or whatever it's called now) and open up the **Anaconda
+> Powershell Prompt** before following the next instructions.

-In order to verify that you have installed Conda correctly run the `conda help` command.
-Output
+In order to verify that you have installed Conda correctly run the `conda --help` command.
+Output of the command should
-of the command should look similar to the following.
+look similar to the following.

 ~~~
 $ conda --help